ARaveala/ft_transendence_dev_docu/tool_chain.md

 - 🔄 Async/Await Support	Clean, modern syntax for handling asynchronous operations like database queries 🧩 Swagger Integration	Auto-generates API documentation with plugins like @fastify/swagger

+#### random notes
+✅ Many student repositories use Fastify with Node.js successfully, often alongside tools like Prisma (ORM), Redis (caching), and Vite (frontend bundler).
+⚠️ Deployment Expectations: Deployment isn’t officially required by the school, but many students go the extra mile to deploy using Docker, Nginx, and HTTPS.
+This can introduce complexity if you're not careful with Fastify’s static file serving or socket configuration.
 ## node.js